The terms estimate, bid, proposal, and contract are often tossed around as though they’re interchangeable, but they are very different things.

-The terms are often tossed around as though they’re interchangeable, but estimates, proposals, and contracts are very different things.
-Estimates and proposals are for selling and negotiating a sale, while a contract is a legally binding agreement.
-Contracts and proposals are useful tools to prevent disputes, as long as they are used correctly.
-When confused, these documents can lead to misunderstandings.
-If contractors understand the differences, they can make things clear to their clients and avoid confusion.
+Estimates, bids, and proposals are used to negotiate a sale, whereas a contract is a legally binding agreement.
+All of these can be useful tools to prevent disputes as long as they are used correctly.
+When confused, these different types of documents can lead to misunderstandings.

 - An estimate is a guess.
-Hopefully, it’s an educated guess, but it’s still just a guess.
+Usually it’s an educated guess, based on pricing data, construction drawings, and other information.

-- A proposal is an offer.
-The terms “bid” and “quote” may also be slightly different, but they serve the same purpose: They are all offers to do a certain scope of work for a specified price, usually in a specified amount of time.
+- A proposal or a bid is an offer.
+These are offers to do a certain scope of work for a specified price, usually in a specified amount of time.

 - A contract is a commitment.
 Both parties have agreed to the terms of the proposal.
 One has promised to provide a specified amount of goods and services and the other has promised to pay a specified amount of money in return.